-An organizational psychology degree teaches the science of human behavior within organizations and businesses.
+When you get an online bachelor’s in organizational psychology degree, you learn to apply the science of human behavior to organizations and businesses.
 The degree offers a multidisciplinary education in human resources, business, management, and psychology.
 Earning an organizational psychology degree online prepares you for a rewarding and lucrative career.
-According to the Bureau of Labor Statistics (BLS), graduates with a bachelor's degree in organizational psychology can become management analysts and earn a median salary of $82,450.
-Many students later earn a master's degree so they can work as industrial organizational psychologists.
+According to the Bureau of Labor Statistics (BLS), graduates with a bachelor’s degree in organizational psychology can become management analysts and earn a median salary of $82,450.
+Many students later earn a master’s degree so they can work as industrial organizational psychologists.

 The Best Online Bachelor’s in Organizational Psychology Programs

 Online Bachelor’s in Organizational Psychology Degree Program Ranking Guidelines:

 We selected the degree programs based on the quality of the program and the range of courses provided, as well as school awards, rankings, and reputation.

 Brandman University’s bachelor of arts in psychology program has an industrial/organizational concentration that prepares students for applying practical psychology in the workplace.
 This degree is geared toward students who want to apply their psychology degree in business environments.
 While completing the organizational psychology degree online, learners take 48 pyschology credits and 15 concentration credits.
 Students specialize in classes on theory and leadership, personnel psychology, organizational psychology, career development, and psychological measurement.

 The program is designed for students with at least 12 transferable college credits and is offered online or in a hybrid format through Brandman’s 23 campuses.
 Students can earn their degree in three to four years, depending on their number of transfer credits from regionally accredited colleges.

 Brandman is regionally accredited from the Western Association of Schools and Colleges' (WASC) Senior College and University Commission (WSCUC).